ousia/homerus-opera/README.md

-# Source file file from Homer's works.
+# Homer's works in digital format from Wiksource.

-This is a version
+This is a digital edition of Homer from Wikisource.

-## ePub version
+I'm not interested in forking the text, but this is the only way to get an ePub file containing  Homer's works from Wikisource.

+There is a bug in [WSexport](http://wsexport.wmflabs.org/tool/book.php) that generates invalid ePub files from [Ὀμηρος](https://el.wikisource.org/wiki/Ὀμηρος) and

 ## Errors in the Greek text?